Sheikh Mujibur Rahman: Cult of personality

+International influence

 Mujib is remembered in India as an ally.
 Bangabandhu Sheikh Mujib Road in New Delhi and an avenue in Kolkata in the Indian state of West Bengal are named in his honour.
 The Palestinian Authority named a street in Hebron in honour of Mujib.
 Bangabandhu Boulevard in Ankara, Turkey is named after Mujib.
 There is also a Bangabandhu Sheikh Mujib Street in Port Louis, Mauritius.
 Sheikh Mujib Way in Chicago in the United States is named after him.

-Archer K. Blood described Mujib personally as urbane and charming.
-Politically, Gary Bass writes that Archer Blood noted that "Mujib’s very appearance suggested raw power, a power drawn from the masses and from his own strong personality.
-He was tall and sturdy, with rugged features and intense eyes".
+Archer Blood described Mujib as charismatic.
+Gary J. Bass wrote that "Mujib's very appearance suggested raw power," cabled Blood, "a power drawn from the masses and from his own strong personality."
+He was tall and sturdy, with rugged features and intense eyes.
 Blood found him serene and confident amid the turmoil, but eager for power.
-Blood wrote that "On the rostrum he is a fiery orator who can mesmerize hundreds of thousands in a pouring rain.
-Mujib has something of a messianic complex which has been reinforced by the heady experience of mass adulation.
-He talks of ‘my people, my land, my forests, my rivers.’
-It seems clear that he views himself as the personification of Bengali aspirations".
+"On the rostrum he is a fiery orator who can mesmerize hundreds of thousands in a pouring rain," Blood wrote.
+"Mujib has something of a messianic complex which has been reinforced by the heady experience of mass adulation.
+He talks of 'my people, my land, my forests, my rivers.'
+It seems clear that he views himself as the personification of Bengali aspirations."
 According to Time magazine, "A man of vitality and vehemence, Mujib became the political Gandhi of the Bengalis, symbolizing their hopes and voicing their grievances.
 Not even Pakistan's founder, Mohammed Ali Jinnah, drew the million-strong throngs that Mujib has attracted in Dacca.
 Nor, for that matter, has any subcontinent politician since Gandhi's day spent so much time behind bars for his political beliefs".

 An Egyptian journalist noted that "Sheikh Mujibur Rahman does not belong to Bangladesh alone.
 He is the harbinger of freedom for all Bengalis.
 His Bengali nationalism is the new emergence of Bengali civilization and culture.
 Mujib is the hero of the Bengalis, in the past and in the times that are".
 Fidel Castro remarked that "I have not seen the Himalayas.
 But I have seen Sheikh Mujib.
 In personality and in courage, this man is the Himalayas.
 I have thus had the experience of witnessing the Himalayas".
-Mujib cited Abraham Lincoln, Mao Zedong, Winston Churchill, John F. Kennedy, Sukarno and Kemal Ataturk as inspirations during an interview with David Frost.
-Some journalists have criticised Mujib for being whimsical, "not serious", and a madman.
+Mujib cited Abraham Lincoln, Mao Zedong, Winston Churchill, John F. Kennedy, Sukarno and Kemal Ataturk, Mahatma Gandhi, Jawaharlal Nehru, Suhrawardy, Subhas Chandra Bose, and A. K. Fazlul Huq as the individuals he admires during an interview with David Frost.